yanfonseca/mytutorials/README.md

     - head filename.txt - First 10 lines.
     - head -n 2 filename.txt - First two lines.

+ * tail: Show the last 10 lines and it is the opposite of head command.

+ * cut: Select columns from a text file.
+    - cut -f 2-5,8 -d , filename.csv - Shows columns 2 to 5 and 8.
+The flag -d show comma separator

+* grep: *general regular expression parser* - Select lines that contains a text
+    - Common flags:
+        *

+* history: Print a list of comands used recently
+ - !comand - It will run the recent use of the comand.
+ - !2 - It will run te second comand from history.
+It is !number.

 * mkdir - Create a directory
     - mkdir name

+# Pipe |